-Only a blind man could be in Berlin and fail to notice the graff and even then he’d probably find himself clattering into piles of empty spray tins as he traversed his way across the city.
+Only a the most unobservant tourist could be in Berlin and fail to notice the graff.
+And even then they’d probably find themself clattering into piles of empty spray tins as they traversed their way across the city.
 My point is that graffiti is as much a part of modern Berlin life as currywurst is.
-Now it may be possible to find a publication based around the local wurst scene but more interestingly for me there is a magazine that represents Berlin’s graffiti.
-Auri Sacra Fames is a mag that comes highly recommended although until now I’ve not had the pleasure.
-The name of the magazine is actually Latin and translates as something like ‘hunger for gold’.
-At first glance the magazine looks like it’s purely focused on trains but in actual fact it has a broad content.
+Now, it may well be possible to find a publication based around the local wurst scene but more interestingly for me there is a publication that represents Berlin’s graffiti.
+Auri Sacra Fames is a magazine that comes highly recommended, although until now I’ve not had the pleasure.
+The title of the magazine is actually Latin and translates as something like ‘hunger for gold’.
+At first glance the publication looks like it’s purely focused on trains but in actual fact it has a broader content.
 For this review I’ve got my hands on all four issues that have been published to date so first off I’ll describe the content of the latest copy and then compare it to the earlier ones.

 Later in the magazine is another photo-interview with a New York writer called Ven.
 He is introduced, alongside a couple of shots of his own work, as a photographer and graffiti documentarian.
 The rest of the photos are a selection of some of his favourite photographs he has captured in Berlin.
 For each photo Ven provides a commentary of why he likes it and how he took it.
 In one instance an early morning tip off “from a non-writer friend” means zooming over to the correct station, getting a hasty shot whilst almost concussing himself, and then rushing off to another station to capture some more shots before the artwork disappears into a depot never to be seen again.
 The way this section is done is a concept that works well whilst presenting the opinion of the photographer, rather than the painter, is also an interesting angle.

-Another cool idea is the chapter of picket-line pieces that were done on Berlin S-Bahn trains during a railway union’s strike.
-Obviously if there is a chapter of S-Bahns then there has to be a matching one of U-Bahns.
+An exceptionally cool feature is that of the picket-line pieces that were done on Berlin S-Bahn trains during a particular railway union’s strike.
+Obviously, if there is a chapter of S-Bahns then there has to be a matching one of U-Bahns.
 These stylish works can be found filling up the last twenty-nine pages of the magazine!
 Elsewhere there is a ‘halls’ chapter of legal walls, while the centre of the mag is taken up with a Soultrainz section mainly of artistically captured S-Bahn trains.
 After this is a wicked ‘stations’ chapter of pieces done in Berlin stations.
 They are all taken off the platform, lots of high quality productions, lots of colour, and they just look really good on the tiled walls.

 This fourth issue of ASF is typical of the whole series in that there are always chapters covering the different elements of graffiti in Berlin (halls, U-Bahn, stations etc) alongside various interviews or photo-reports.
 Compared to the first issue the magazine has grown in size with the most recent being over two-hundred pages long!
 However there is no loss in quality and the photographic content of all the magazines is mostly well sized, nicely laid out, and generally top-rate.
 ASF is also open to a whole range of different graffiti.
 In № 1, for example, there’s a funky 1UP/GHS piece with mushrooms, a rainbow, peace signs, and a character.
 In total contrast the opposing page shows a clever conceptual piece of a black filled picture frame surrounded by an explosion of colours with the caption; “art in a frame is like an eagle in a birdcage”.
 Later in the same issue is a train with some simple blocks of colour and, almost in parody of the earlier piece, next to them it says “conceptual, conceptual, conceptual”.
 This willingness to showcase more unusual work is evident in later issues too such as a report on Aris who paints unconventional silhouettes and landscapes on trains.